-The story for Jujutsu Kaisen, though it isn't groundbreaking, is still thoroughly engaging.
-The story isn't the precipice of human storytelling but the author gives you enough lore and world building to keep it fresh in each episode.
+The story for Jujutsu Kaisen, though not groundbreaking, is still thoroughly engaging.
+The story isn't the precipice of human storytelling but the author gives you enough lore and world-building to keep it fresh in each episode.

 The show follows Yuji Itadori, who is a natural athlete.
 Upon the loss of a loved one, he's accidentally thrust into the unseen world of curses and the people dedicated to fighting them.
 Yuji, in the heat of the moment, does something drastic to save a classmate, resulting in him becoming somewhat of a catalyst for the rest of the narrative.